PHPirates/django-template/readme.md

 After making changes to static files run as manage.py task `collectstatic`.
 If run from the command line, I think you need to activate the virtual environment first.
 ### Supervisor config
 Every time after you change a supervisor config file in `/etc/supervisor/conf.d/mysite.conf`, you have to do `sudo supervisorctl reread` and `sudo supervisorctl update`.
+### gunicorn start script
+Restart supervisor with `sudo supervisorctl restart mysite`.
 ### nginx config
 After changing nginx config files in `/etc/nginx/sites-available/mysite`, test syntax with `sudo nginx -t` and run `sudo service nginx restart`.
 ### logs
-nginx logs are viewed with `tail /var/log/long.err.log` or `tail /var/log/long.out.log`, or `tail /opt/mysite_env/mysite/logs/nginx-error.log` as specified in the nginx config file.
+General logs are viewed with `tail /var/log/long.err.log` or `tail /var/log/long.out.log`, and the nginx log can be found with `tail /opt/mysite_env/mysite/logs/nginx-error.log` as specified in the nginx config file.

+If you get an error and nothing appears in the logs, try setting `DEBUG = True` in settings and then `sudo supervisorctl restart mysite`, reload page.